-- 1. If Amanda is running, shut down the Amanda system:

-- a.
-Press Alt+S.
+- 1. If Amanda is running, shut down the Amanda system. - a.
+Press Alt+S (if Amanda is running as a standalone) or s (if Amanda is running as a voice server). - b.

-- b.
 Type in the password.
-(The default is AMandA with only the first two and the last letter capitalized.)

-- c.
-Press Enter.

-- d.
-Press Y (to confirm the shutdown).

-- e.
-Press Y again (to reconfirm).

-- 2. Change to the AMANDA directory-unless you are there already.
+(The default is AMandA with only the first two and the last letter capitalized.) - c.
+Press Enter. - d.
+Press Y (to confirm the shutdown). - e.
+Press Y again (to reconfirm). - 2.
+Change to the AMANDA directory-unless you are there already.
 At the DOS prompt, type: